joeyliu7975/PodcastPlayer/README.md

 ### Play Audio

 #### Primary Course( happy path ):
-1.AVPlayerItem is ready to play
+1.AVPlayerItem is ready to play<br/>
-2.AVPlayer play the audio
+2.AVPlayer play the audio<br/>

 #### The AVPlayerItem is not ready( sad path ):
 System doesn't play the audio